bitnine-oss/agensgraph/doc/source/ddl.rst

 *Description*

-Drop VLABEL removes labels from the database.
+DROP VLABEL removes labels from the database.

-Drop VLABEL removes constraints the exist for the label.
+DROP VLABEL always removes constraints that exist for the label.
 To drop a label that is inherited by another label, CASCADE must be specified.

 *Parameters*